jvondermarck/dinosaur-exploder/README.md

 ## 🛠 Installation Locally

-> You need to make sure that [Java FX](https://openjfx.io/openjfx-docs/#introduction) and [JUnit](https://junit.org/junit5/) are installed on your local computer before installing the project.
+> You should not need to download [Java FX](https://openjfx.io/openjfx-docs/#introduction) and FXGL on your local computer because it should be downloaded when syncing the Maven project.

 - To install our project locally, `fork` our repository, and in an empty directory, type the following command to `clone` your fork :